leamonline/smarterdog.co.uk/docs/MIGRATION.md

+> **Archived Note:** This document describes the pre-2.1 build.
+See README.md for the current Vite workflow.

 # Migration Guide: script.js → ES6 Modules

 This guide helps you transition from the old monolithic `script.js` to the new modular ES6 architecture.